What is the Chart of Accounts?

 The expense account is the last category in the chart of accounts.
-It includes a list of all the money spent in generating revenues for the business.
-The expenses must be tied back to specific products or revenue-generating activities of the business.
+It includes a list of all the accounts used to capture the money spent in generating revenues for the business.
+The expenses can be tied back to specific products or revenue-generating activities of the business.

-Setting up a chart of accounts can provide a helpful tool that enables a company’s management to easily review revenues and expenses in detail.
+Setting up a chart of accounts can provide a helpful tool that enables a company’s management to easily record transactions, prepare financial statements, and review revenues and expenses in detail.

 Thank you for reading CFI’s explanation of a chart of accounts.
 CFI offers the Financial Modeling & Valuation Analyst (FMVA)® certification program for those looking to take their careers to the next level.
 To keep learning and advancing your career, the following CFI resources will be helpful: